-We are happy to announce the second edition of the Azores Shark & Ray Safari is going to take place in August 2021.
+We are happy to announce the third edition of the Azores Shark & Ray Safari is going to take place in the summer of 2023.
 Make sure to register soon to be part of it!

-Our first Azores Shark & Ray Safari in August 2020 was a great success!
+Our first and second Azores Shark & Ray Safaris in August 2020 and 2021 were a great success!
 Our guests got to dive with blue sharks, a smooth hammerhead shark, mobula rays, common eagle rays, round stingrays and roughtail stingrays.
 In addition to that list, we also saw plenty of dolphins at sea, a young sperm whale and loads of other beautiful marine life and sea scapes.
 One of our clients, Robin de Bleyser put together a beautiful video of his dives on our first ever Azores Shark & Ray Safari, make sure to check it out!

 - 10 days of accommodation on Pico Island in the Azores.

 - 4 local dives – chances to see juvenile eagle rays, round stingrays and roughtail stingrays.